 Skip to contents

-surveycore is the foundation of the surveyverse ecosystem — a modern, tidyverse-compatible replacement for the survey and srvyr packages in R.
+surveycore is the foundation of the surveyverse ecosystem, a modern tidyverse-compatible replacement for the survey and srvyr packages in R.

 It provides S7-based survey design objects with: